whisk-ml/whisk/README.md

 source venv/bin/activate
 ```

-Checkout the end-to-end notebook example:
+Take a quick tour the project you just created:

 ```
-jupyter-notebook notebooks/example.ipynb
+jupyter-notebook notebooks/getting_stated.ipynb
 ```

-The notebook shows how to save your trained model to disk, use the saved model to generate predictions, and how to load Python functions and classes from the project's `src` directory for a cleaner notebook.
+The notebook shows how to save your trained model to disk, use the saved model to generate predictions, how to load Python functions and classes from the project's `src` directory for a cleaner notebook, and more.
 It's the guide rails for your own ML project.

 There's a placeholder model you can invoke immediately from the command line:

 ```
-whisk predict [[0,1],[2,3]]
+$ demo predict [[0,1],[2,3]]
+[2, 2]
 ```

 ...and a ready-to-go Flask web service: